2025 Portuguese motorcycle Grand Prix

 The 2025 Portuguese motorcycle Grand Prix (officially known as the Qatar Airways Grand Prix of Portugal) was the twenty-first round of the 2025 Grand Prix motorcycle racing season and the seventh and final round of the 2025 MotoE World Championship.
-All races (except for both MotoE races which were held on 8 November) are held at the Algarve International Circuit in Portimão on 9 November 2025.
+All races (except for both MotoE races which were held on 8 November) were held at the Algarve International Circuit in Portimão on 9 November 2025.